aschuman0/contacts_api/readme.md

 ## Installation

-Install [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) and [pip](https://pip.pypa.io/en/stable/installing/) if you have not already.
+Install [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) if you have not already.

 Clone the repo locally.